Prep4University Preparatory Course

 Strategic change and corporate restructuring

-Strategy evaluation and strategic controls
+Strategy evaluation and strategic controls: tools and methods

-Individual creativity and invention
+Individual and corporate creativity

 Overview of corporate finance(ing) and company structures